geomatics-io/ObjectListView/docs/recipes.rst

 All rows that have "1" (the "Id" of "Jonathan Piper") in their "ParentId" cell will appear as child rows of "Jonthan Piper".
 Similarly, all rows that have "6" in their "ParentId" cell will appear as child rows of "Bill Gates".

+Performance
+^^^^^^^^^^^

+`DataTreeListView` are slow!

+Since the control know nothing about the underlying data structures, it has to do linear searches for every get children or get parent operation.
+This is fine for a table with a couple of hundred rows, but will be painful if there are a couple of thousand.

+If you are going to have thousands of rows, don't use a `DataTreeListView`.
+Do the work of creating model objects and display them in a normal `TreeListView`.
+That control *is* fast, and can handle tens of thousands of rows without breaking into a sweat :)

 Other bits and pieces
 ^^^^^^^^^^^^^^^^^^^^^